Sports betting is now live in Arizona, and everyone from regular fans to veteran sharps can make their wagers!

 How we got here: Gov. Doug Ducey signed House Bill 2772 into law on April 15, 2021.
-This piece of legislation will pave the way for sportsbook operators in this emerging market, and wagering is expected to go live by September 9, 2021.
-The bill also legalizes daily fantasy sports (DFS) in the state.
+This piece of legislation paved the way for sportsbook operators in this emerging market, and online wagering went live on September 9, 2021.
+The bill also legalized daily fantasy sports (DFS) in the state.

 Regulated sports betting in Arizona did not happen overnight.
 In 2019, lawmakers introduced Arizona Senate Bill 1158, which would have allowed recognized tribes with a gaming compact to operate sports betting in the state.
 In 2020, additional bills were introduced in favor of sports betting in Arizona.

 House Bill 2813 would have allowed both tribal and commercial casinos to offer sports betting.
 However, mobile betting would not have been permitted, and tribal casinos would have needed permission from the state before offering sports gambling at existing locations.

 The second bill, Senate Bill 1525, was put forth with similar conditions, simply favoring tribal gaming over commercial casinos.
 Ultimately, neither of these bills made it past the Arizona legislature.

 It wasn’t until April of 2021 that House Bill 2772 was signed into law by Governor Doug Ducey, effectively legalizing sports betting in Arizona.